 Most infections that cause diarrhea, especially viral infections, will go away

 without treatment.
-Taking it easy at home and drinking plenty of fluids to avoid dehydration are the best ways
+Taking it easy at home and drinking plenty of fluids to avoid dehydration are the best ways to ride

 If you go to your doctor, you may give a stool sample so he or she can find out